New Covenant Center Overview

 Nearly 400 families receive 10 days/ 3 meals a day worth of groceries each month.
 Our new facility has capacity to increase the number of families served to 900 monthly.

 New programs focused on the food/hospitality industry are offered for our clients in partnership with other not-for-profit agencies.
 We intend to expand these offerings to include other industries.
 The new computer center provides a venue to search for work, write resumes, and develop employable skills.
 In addition, volunteers will assist in areas such as goal setting, research, interviewing and networking.
 The additional space also allows us to build on existing collaborative efforts with local nonprofits to identify employment opportunities and help with job placement.

 Knowledgeable staff provides assistance to address basic individual and family issues, identify and overcome barriers/obstacles, and provide links to supportive services, such as medical and mental health referrals.

-Our new facility allows us to offer a shower, laundry, and barber services, as well as to provide access to personal hygiene items.
+Our new facility allows us to offer a shower, and barber services, as well as to provide access to personal hygiene items.

 A dedicated medical room is available to provide basic medical care, inoculations, and screenings.